Forever 21 files for bankruptcy protection

 To help with the reorganization, the retailer has obtained $275 million from its existing lenders with JPMorgan Chase serving as the agent.

-Forever 21, which is based in california, was founded in 1984.
+Forever 21, which is based in California, was founded in 1984.